yaji/camera-through-wallpaper/README.md

 camera-through-wallpaper
 ========================

-Android Live Wallpaper showing camera preview on the home screen.
+Use your live camera preview as the wallpaper on your Android phone (Live Wallpaper).